United Belgian States

+United Belgian States' area coincided between 1789 and 1790 with the western and central part of present-day Belgium.
+Before that, it corresponded to the largest part of the Austrian Netherlands, that is to say, regions within the Holy Roman Empire ruled by the Austrian Habsburgs.

 Background

 Influenced by the Enlightenment, Emperor Joseph II, who became sole ruler of the Habsburg lands after Maria Theresa's death in 1780, decreed a series of large-scale reforms in the Austrian Netherlands designed to radically modernize and centralize the political, judicial and administrative systems.

 Characteristically, Joseph II abruptly imposed his reforms without even a semblance of consultation with the population, which actually included an influential urban intelligentsia and other segments of the ruling classes who were highly receptive to such innovations.
 The Emperor's edict of tolerance of 1781 established religious freedom.
 Another edict in 1784 removed from the Catholic clergy responsibility for the civil registry, and civil marriage was introduced.
 Under the Edict on Idle Institutions (1780), contemplative religious orders, deemed useless, were dissolved and diocesan seminaries were abolished and replaced by general seminaries in Leuven and Luxembourg.
 Feudal and trade corporation regulations and jurisdictions were modified or abolished, and the authorities abolished the ancient provinces of Flanders, Brabant, Hainaut, Namur, and Luxembourg, replacing them with 9 circles (Kreise), subdivided in 64 districts.
 Seigneurial jurisdictions and rights, including the corvée, were abolished.
 As in Hungary, Joseph II attempted to introduce German as the language of administration for the sake of efficiency.